bkmorgan3/bkmorgan3/README.md

   👋 Hello and welcome!
-I'm Brad Morgan a software engineer that thrives on solving complex problems with scalable solutions.
+I'm Brad, a software engineer that excels at solving problems with scalable solutions.

   ## About Me  😎